mattcarlotta/ssdtGen/README.md

 **Limitation Notes

 * DSDT ACPI tables must be vanilla(†).
 If any devices are renamed, forget about it.
 Won't work.
+* Clover DSDT "fixes" (like addHDMI/fixSBUS) will interfere with SSDT injection.
+Do not use.
 * This script will install IASL to the usr/local/bin directory if it's missing from usr/bin or usr/local/bin
 * Piker-Alpha's <a href="https://github.com/Piker-Alpha/ssdtPRGen.sh">ssdtPRgen</a> is still required if you wish to have CPU power management
 * This script currently only supports 1 connected (external) GPU.
 If you have or are using the IGPU (Intel's